setvisible/fastenerpattern/cpsolver/README.md

 CPFP can be found [here](https://github.com/setvisible/cpfp "CPFP's git repository").

-*Rem: CPFP is stored in a separated repository for maintenance reasons and a better dependancies separation.*
+*Rem: CPFP is stored in a separated repository for maintenance reasons and a better dependencies separation.*